nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 By default, `<ul>` should be used for lists without any bullet markers, but Ordering Agencies may give specific instructions to use [^ol^].

+#### Definition Lists

+All paired lists of words, phrases, expressions etc. and corresponding definitions, translations etc. are required to be marked up as [^dl^].
+Note that language attributes may be required, for example with glossaries.

 #### Tables of Contents

 Any table of contents in the source material is required to be marked up in the following way: